mobilizejs/mobilize.js/docs/manual/source/development.rst

 Walkthrough
 ------------

-In this chapter, masked magician reveals the trick behind mobilize.js magic.
+In this chapter, a masked magician reveals the trick behind mobilize.js magic.
+We explain what happens when mobilize.js is run on your page.

 Background
 ===========